JohnGun10/Calculator-program/README.md

 # Requirements
 [(Back to top)](#table-of-contents)

 Python 3.8.5 is required to run package's modules.
+Imports of pytest, math and typing are also needed.

 # Usage
 [(Back to top)](#table-of-contents)